mohamedkouki-design/Vector-CM/README.md

 **Frontend (Admin Dashboard)**
 1. Access Admin Command Center
 2. Select "Counterfactual Engine"
-3. Modify parameters: "What if debt ratio drops to 30%?"
+3. Modify parameters: "What if the debt ratio dropped by 30%?"
 4. See approval likelihood change to 92%

 **API Call**